enhuiz/vall-e/README.md

 - [x] Sample-wise quantization level sampling for NAR training.
 - [ ] Pre-trained checkpoint and demos on LibriTTS

+## Notice

+- [EnCodec](https://github.com/facebookresearch/encodec) is licensed under CC-BY-NC 4.0.
+If you use the code to generate audio quantization or perform decoding, it is important to adhere to the terms of their license.

 ## Citations

 ```bibtex